 Take Them to Summer Concerts

 Keeping up with what they’ve learned so far doesn’t necessarily mean your child should be constantly studying the Circle of Fifths or completing music theory worksheets.
 Summer is the perfect time for your child to discover that education isn’t limited to the classroom.
-Take your child to an Open-Mic Night at your local Music & Arts store, or encourage them to perform fun stuff they love.
+Take your child to a Lessons Showcase at your local Music & Arts store, or encourage them to perform fun stuff they love at home.
 In most cases, they can ask their music teacher to help them learn one of their favorite songs.

 If your child seems bored or lonely, consider signing up for a local theater production.
 City-run theater productions aren’t just a great place for your child to maintain their musical skills, but a place where they can meet new people and improve their social skills.
 Since these programs aren’t limited to a specific school or group of schools, your child will be surrounded by new faces, which will only help them make friends in the new school year.